mxagar/design_patterns_notes/DesignPatterns_01_SOLID.md

 That is achieved by creating template classes for everything we create and inheriting them on any new use case.

-The example used is a product filter: products have two properties `color` and `size` ddefine as `enums`,  and we want to filter them depending on those values.
+The example used is a product filter: products have two properties `color` and `size` define as `enums`, and we want to filter them depending on those values.
 The first version of the filter is a series of functions like `filter_by_color()` nested in a `struct`; however, the `struct` needs to be changed/extended inside every time we define a new filter.

 With the OCP, we transform that to have two pure virtual classes: `Specification` and `Filter`.
 We inherit `Specification` for each particular property.
 All inherited `Specifications` will have the same checking function `is_satistifed()`.
 Then, a `BetterFilter` class is inherited which calls that function `is_satistifed()` of generic `Specifications`, which when used, can be any particular ones.